 And you know what?
 I couldn't even taste the pine nuts inside all the garlic, basil and Parmesan.
 And if we're going to spend almost $10/lb. for something, we better be able to taste it, right?

-I served pesto with the bread (what was I thinking?) and he said, "There's something different with this pesto- what is it?"
+I served pesto with the bread instead of butter (what was I thinking?) and he said, “There’s something different with this pesto- what is it?”

 To say I breathed a sigh of relief is an understatement.
-So I no longer hold my head down in shame when I say the secret ingredient in my pesto.
-In fact, I think it's a pretty smart and frugal way to make pesto and we even like it better!
+So I no longer hold my head down when I say what the secret ingredient is in my pesto.
+In fact, I think it’s a pretty smart and frugal way to make pesto AND we even like it better!

 If you're more of a connoisseur than I am, by all means, go with the pine nuts.
 For the rest of us, let's make a frugal pesto recipe.

-- roll the towel, with the leaves, up to rest and dry while continuing with the recipe, OR
+- Roll the towel and leaves up to rest and dry while continuing with the recipe.

 Pesto freezes great and is SO nice to be able to enjoy that taste of summer all winter long!

-Here are two things to do when freezing (that I learned from The Oregonian's food section years ago):
+Here are two things to do when freezing pesto to enhance the end product (that I learned from The Oregonian’s food section years ago):

 Frugal Homemade Pesto (with Secret Ingredient)